chandusgowda3811/crudapplication/README.md

 To set up and run the Flask CRUD application, follow these steps:

-- Clone the repository
+# Clone the repository, change into the project directory, and install dependencies
 git clone https://github.com/chandusgowda3811/crudapplication.git

-- Change into the project directory cd crudapplication
+cd crudapplication

-- Install the required dependencies pip install Flask Flask-MySQLDB
+pip install Flask Flask-MySQLDB

-- Configure your MySQL database settings in app.py create database crud and add crud.sql to it
+# Configure your MySQL database settings in app.py

-- Run the application
+# Run the application
 python app.py

 #Result